 Whether you wish to study across disciplines or delve more deeply into your current field, the University Scholar Program allows you to propose a program of research and study that encourages you to push your intellectual limits.
 To do this successfully requires thinking ahead!

 The University Scholar Program is a three-semester program, which means you will most likely apply in the first semester of your junior year.
 Students with many advanced placement or ECE credits may apply in their sophomore year.
-Pharmacy students may apply in their P-1 or their P-3 year.
+Pharmacy students may apply in their P-1, P-2 or P-3 year.

 Students from all schools and colleges may apply.